 The endless white sandy beaches, the turquoise blue lagoons and the clean nice warm seawater all these are things for which Mauritius is so famous.
-There is an offshore riff almost around the whole island, riff which is the main factor in the genesis of this paradise with beaches and lagoons.
+There is an offshore riff almost around the whole island.
+It is the main factor in the genesis of this paradise with beaches and lagoons.
 The coastline of Mauritius is approximately 330 km long and nearly everywhere you can find the nice sandy beaches.

-On many of these beaches are situated by the big hotels.
+Many of these beaches are situated next to the big hotels.
 However it is important to know that all beaches of Mauritius are public.

 Furthermore the coastal regions of the small island in the Indian Ocean offer the best environment for any kind of water sports.
 Further information about the different water sport activities can be found here.

 The following briefly description of the nicest beaches of Mauritius are grouped by the different areas:

 Blue Bay – the bay with its nice deep blue color in the southeast of Mauritius.
 Once you reach the bay of Blue Bay, you know where the name comes from.
 The colors of the sea are incredibly powerful and consist of a variety of many different blues.
 The Blue Bay has a very nice public beach which is perfectly suited for swimming and relaxing.
 Blue Bay, as well as the general area in the south and south-east is not so much touristically tapped.
 That is why the beach of Blue Bay is very quiet during the week.
 On weekends, however, one has the feeling that the half population of Mauritus pilgrimages here to spend some nice free days at seaside.

 If you walk the bay down a little to the left you will first pass by a hotel.
 Continue the way and a series of small lonely beautiful bays opens up.
 They are also very quiet at the weekends.